Winipedia/pyrig/docs/tests/autouse.md

 ### `assert_all_modules_tested`

-**Purpose**: Ensure every source module has a test module.
+**Purpose**: Ensure every source module has a test module with tests for all functions, classes, and methods.

 **Assertion**:

 - Walks entire source package
 - Checks for corresponding test modules
+- Verifies all functions and classes have test counterparts
+- Verifies all methods in classes have test counterparts
-- Generates missing test skeletons for missing modules
+- Generates missing test skeletons using `MirrorTestConfigFile`
 - Fails if any tests missing

 **Scope**: Session

-**Why**: Enforces complete test coverage at module level.
+**Why**: Enforces complete test coverage at module, function, class, and method level.
 We think it is good to call at least every function.
 This has shown during pyrig's development already that it catches a lot of things early and helps long term.
 We recognize it can be annoying, but we believe it is worth it for real projects in the long run.

 ---